nicklasfrahm/libre19/docs/libre19.md

 ## Use cases 💡

 - **Usage of refurbished or legacy hardware**
-  Most old hardware does not support Open19's form factor, because it tighly in Libre 19 is designed to be compatible with most old hardware.
+  Most old hardware is hard to integrate with Open19, because Open19 requires the usage of specialized connectors for networking and power distribution.
+Libre19 only provides a modular 19-inch form factor and is thus fully compatible.

 - **Homelabs and small to medium enterprises**
   Libre19 aims to provide a platform that bridges the gap between public-cloud-scale data centers and DIY hardware assemblies in homelabs.